acidanthera/MacHyperVSupport/README.md

 #### UEFI
 - Quirks
-  - `DisableSecurityPolicy` - required on Windows 10 and newer
+  - `DisableSecurityPolicy` - required on Windows Server 2019 / Windows 10 and newer

 ### Installer image creation
 - Installer images can either be passed in from USB hard disks, or converted from a DMG to a VHDX image using `qemu-img`: